AnthonyHongXiao/AnthonyHongXiao.github.io/content/reading/high_dim_prob1.md

 +++
-title = "High-Dimensional Probability and Statistics" date = "2024-01-14T12:01:56+08:00"
-tags = ["probability"]
+title = "High-Dimensional Probability and Statistics I" date = "2024-01-14T12:01:56+08:00" tags = ["probability"]
 +++

 This file is for the notes and exercises for the book Roman Vershynin's  [High-Dimensional Probability](/pdfs/HDP-book.pdf), one of the references used in Prof Lunde's Math5440.
 The other references are Ramon van Handel's [Probability in High Dimension](\pdfs\PHD-book.pdf) and Martin J.Wainwright's [High-Dimensional Statistics](/pdfs/HDS-book.pdf).